Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Introduction

-\textbf{We propose a new paradigm that adapts MCL for token sequence modeling}, with a method, \texttt{LoRA-MCL}, that is particularly suited for efficient finetuning of language models.
+\textbf{We propose a new paradigm that adapts MCL for token sequence modeling} with \texttt{LoRA-MCL}, that is particularly suited for efficient fine-tuning of language models.

-\textbf{We provide a theoretical analysis of our approach, which applies MCL to language modeling.} Assuming the sequences are sampled from a mixture of distributions, we explain in particular why \texttt{LoRA-MCL} should enable capturing the modes of the data distribution.
-We then consider the case of Markov chains, for which we validate our claims with a well-designed toy example.
+\textbf{We provide a theoretical analysis of our approach.} Assuming the sequences are sampled from a mixture of distributions, we explain why \texttt{LoRA-MCL} should capture the data distribution modes, and validate the claims on Markov chains with a well-designed toy example.

-\textbf{We undertake an extensive experimental study to validate our approach,} on audio and machine vision captioning tasks, demonstrating its wide applicability in challenging real-world scenarios and showing an excellent diversity--quality trade-off.
-The code will be made publicly available.
+\textbf{We conduct extensive experiments on audio and vision captioning, as well as machine translation}, showing wide applicability and an excellent diversity--quality trade-off.